What Is Your Monthly Break-even Point

 Do you know?
 If not, why not?
 It’s akin to driving a car and falling asleep at the wheel – disaster looms ahead.
-If you know how much it costs to cover all of your expenses in any given month, then you know:
+If you know your break-even point, that is how much it costs to cover all of your expenses in any given month, then you know:

 - The minimal amount of sales you need to make to keep everything going.

-- How much cash reserves you need to operate for a few months without achieving the minimal sales goal.
+- How much cash reserves do you need to operate for a few months without achieving the minimal sales goal?

 - You can look at any variances in your sales and know quickly if you have to start cutting expenses or if you have excess to invest.

-- How much to request to the bank for an operating line of credit as a safeguard for a slow month.
+- How much to request from the bank for an operating line of credit as a safeguard for a slow month?

-These are just a couple of valuable decision-making information that comes from knowing your breakeven point.
+These are just a couple of valuable decision-making information that come from knowing your breakeven point.

 This can get more complicated depending on your business model, but the first thing to do is to add up all of the expenses that have to be paid each month whether you sell $10.00 or $100,000.00.
 At a minimum, you need cash flow to pay these fixed expenses.
 This includes payroll, taxes, rent, utilities, loan payments, etc.